 - Charge your Android device at least up to 50%.

-- Unlocking bootloader will erase everything on your Android.
+- Unlocking the bootloader will erase everything on your Android.
 Hence backup your data including contacts, messages, apps, call logs, notes, etc. before moving ahead.

 Steps to Unlock Bootloader on Android